naaomitran/naaomitran/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Naomi and I am a 3rd year student at UBC.
+I'm a 3rd year student at UBC, studying cognitive systems: computational intelligence & design.

-I am majoring in Cognitive Systems: Computational Intelligence & Design.
+Just finished my first personal project which has to do with keeping track of the items in your kitchen because food is the key to everyone's heart (especially mine).

-I just finished my first personal project which has to do with keeping track of the items in your kitchen.
-You can find me on Instagram @creamricecooks to see this hobby of mine!
+You can find me on Instagram @creamricecooks to see just how much I love food!